skolnikskolnik/Meower/README.md

 4. Added a CSS to style the html

-5. Now to create a welcome screen for the quiz
+5. Created a welcome screen with a button that redirects to the questions

+6. Added media queries to make the timer display and link to high scores page work better on small screens